BearKidsTeam/SMELT/README.md

 Now there's a OpenGL 3.2+ port for the GLFW version which can be found in the `glfw_m` folder.
 It is experimental and buggy.
 Use with caution.

+Please also note that minor differences exist across different versions.

 To build a module, just run make in the corresponding folder.
 Please note that CxImage is also a module.